 When you read a wrestling book, it’s a good idea to read critically and ask yourself if the writer may have an ax to grind against another wrestler or promoter or if they might be simply trying to improve their own legacy by putting themselves over.

 Want to find someone who really is a wrestling encyclopedia?
 Look at guys like Jim Cornette, Jim Ross, Bruce Prichard.
 Those guys were not only fans of the business before they got into it, but they also made their living from the squared circle and remain relevant, interested, and engaged with the way professional wrestling works.
 Compared to those guys?
 I don’t know a damned thing.
 A lot of what I do know comes from years of watching old territory wrestling.
 I was lucky enough to grow up on Southeastern/Continental and caught Georgia, Florida, World Class, and Mid-South thanks to an old satellite system back in the mid-1980s, so my grounding in the Southern wrestling tradition is pretty strong.

 But I also read–a lot.
-I’m almost never without a book (finishing up The Persuader by Lee Child right now, as a matter of fact), and since there’s no longer a thing called kayfabe in the wrestling business, a lot of wrestlers, managers, and assorted hangers-on have written books about the business, and reading through those books offers up a treasure trove of information and opinion.
+I’m seldom without a book (finishing up The Persuader by Lee Child right now, as a matter of fact), and since there’s no longer a thing called kayfabe in the wrestling business, a lot of wrestlers, managers, and assorted hangers-on have written books about the business, and reading through those books offers up a treasure trove of information and opinion.
 Reading those books is a tremendous education, but each one comes with a caveat: especially when dealing with autobiographies, the reader has to understand that the author is relaying the facts as he sees them, so it’s often good to read multiple accounts of the same incident if you can.
 That way, you gain a better understanding of what really happened.